visortelle/dekaf/CONTRIBUTING.md

 ```

 - Use `make dev` command at the repository root to enter the development environment shell.
+- Go to the server directory `cd ./server` and run `make dev` here.
+- Open a second terminal, go to the UI directory `cd ./ui` and run `make dev` here.

 ## Get access to development Kubernetes cluster